 - serve as the point of contact with community members, providers, partners and other organizations in the service region - manage the day-to-day operations of the local screening program - monitor, review and revise activities according to monthly performance measure reports, budget monitoring tools and other performance indicators - submit, in a timely manner, complete and accurate annual work plans, budgets, semi-annual reports and other deliverables, as required by the NYSDOH - ensure a qualified staffing structure, addressing all functions as described in the Required Staff and Key Functions section below.
 Establish systems to recruit, hire and train staff in a timely manner - ensure sufficient Designated Qualified Entities (DQEs) in the service area to meet the needs of the client population.
-DQEs are individuals authorized to complete applications for enrollment in the MCTP - submit, within one week of start or termination, contact information for key staff as requested by NYSDOH to ensure that the CSP database, public website and toll-free recruitment phone line database are accurate and up-to-date.
+DQEs are individuals authorized to complete applications for enrollment in the MCTP - submit, within one week of start or termination, contact information for key staff as requested by NYSDOH to ensure that the CSP database, public website and toll-free recruitment phone line database are accurate and up-todate.
 NYSDOH maintains this information to facilitate communication with and between contractors, as well as to provide contact information for statewide promotion of the program as conducted by NYSDOH

-- ensure that all staff participate in NYSDOH and NYSDOH-sponsored trainings and contractor meetings as directed - implement reciprocal referral systems whereby clients are directed from CSP contractors to Health Benefit Exchange navigators or certified application counselors for possible enrollment in public and commercial insurance programs; and (for clients not eligible for public or commercial insurance programs) referral from navigators or certified application counselors to the CSP participating providers for needed cancer screening or diagnostic services - collect and submit, via a performance management tracking system, information and data regarding program implementation and short- and longterm outcomes as required by the NYSDOH.
+- ensure that all staff participate in NYSDOH and NYSDOH-sponsored trainings and contractor meetings as directed - implement reciprocal referral systems whereby clients are directed from CSP contractors to Facilitated Enrollers for possible enrollment in Medicaid, Family Health Plus or other public insurance programs; and (for clients not eligible for public insurance programs) referral from Facilitated Enrollers to the CSP participating providers for needed cancer screening or diagnostic services - collect and submit, via a performance management tracking system, information and data regarding program implementation and short- and longterm outcomes as required by the NYSDOH.
 When available, the performance management tracking system will be provided by the NYSDOH - under the direction of the NYSDOH, participate in and/or coordinate planning and implementation of local sustainability activities aimed at increasing public support for the local screening program.
 This includes, but is not limited to: media/promotional activities (letters to the editor, newspaper articles, etc.) and educational visits to information community members and decisions makers about the impact of cancer, the unmet need for cancer screening and how the local program addresses the problem in the community - under the direction of the NYSDOH, oversee the implementation of policy, systems and environmental change strategies to promote cancer screening among age-appropriate populations across the state - under the direction of the NYSDOH, oversee and coordinate close-out activities at the end of the contract period to ensure smooth transition of clients and continuity of their care, as well as complete final data management and provider reimbursement collaborate with and actively engage organizations and individuals, throughout the service region, with the knowledge, skills and resources to reach the eligible and priority populations to assist in implementing all required activities.
-Such organizations should include key strategic partners (e.g., American Cancer Society, Susan G. Komen for the Cure, local health departments, NYS
+Such organizations should include key strategic partners (e.g., American Cancer Society, Susan G. Komen for the Cure, local health departments, NYS Cancer Consortium members, health care systems and providers) and may include public and private businesses, service and social groups, faith-based organizations, non-profit organizations, medical institutions, medical care providers, government agencies, media, Federally Qualified Health Centers, worksites, groups serving individuals with cancer and their families, cancer survivor organizations and others